gvwilson/thirdbit/src/fiction/santas/index.md

 hurrying back down the short walk to the gate.

 Gran-Granna Tumbly looked at the broccoli in her hand and snorted.
-"I think I can manage, thank you," she said.
+"I think I can manage," she said.
 "Did you catch anything?"

-"Uh…" Finner started, confused.
+"Uh…" Finner started, confused by the question.

 "No," the cat statue rumbled.
 "But I remain hopeful."

 "Hmph."
-Finner stepped out of the way as Gran-Granna Tumbly walked briskly up the path, the tip of her cane stabbing through the snow on every second step.
+Finner stepped out of the way as Gran-Granna Tumbly walked briskly up the path, the tip of her cane stabbing the snow on every second step.
 "Well, since you're here, you might as well come in."

 "Yes'm," Finner said obediently.